PAIDiPaidThis.com

 Why the price varies so much

-The image is only one line on the bill.
-Most pets will not hold still for a clear picture, so sedation or a light general anaesthetic is added, and that depends on your pet's size and health.
-The number of views matters too: one shot of a paw is far less than several views of the chest, abdomen and spine.
-Whether a specialist radiologist reviews the images adds cost, as does any referral to an imaging centre.
-Practice ownership plays a role as well, with the CMA finding corporate surgeries charge about 18.3% more than independents, and vet prices up 63% between 2016 and 2023.
+The image itself is only one line on the bill.
+Most pets will not hold still for a clear picture, so sedation or a light general anaesthetic gets added, and the dose and cost of that depend on your pet's size, age and general health.
+The number of views matters too: one shot of a paw is far less work than several views of the chest, abdomen and spine taken from different angles to rule out different problems.
+Whether a specialist radiologist reviews the images adds cost, as does any referral to an imaging centre with more advanced equipment than a general practice keeps on site.
+Timing plays a part as well: an x-ray booked as an emergency out of hours costs more than the same scan booked for a weekday morning.
+Ownership of the practice matters too.
+The CMA found that corporate-owned surgeries charge around 18.3% more on average than independents for comparable work, and that vet prices overall rose 63% between 2016 and 2023.
+Region and local competition shift the number further, since a practice in an area with several nearby vets tends to price more carefully than one with no local rival.

 How to pay less

-• Ask for an itemised estimate before you agree, separating the x-ray, the sedation and any specialist reading.
+• Ask for an itemised estimate before you agree to anything, separating the x-ray, the sedation and any specialist reading so you can see exactly what you are paying for.

-• Ask whether sedation is genuinely needed, since a calm pet and a quick view can sometimes avoid it.
+• Ask whether sedation is genuinely needed.
+A calm pet and a quick single view can sometimes avoid it, which cuts a large chunk off the bill.

-• Get a second quote from a nearby independent practice, which often prices below corporate chains.
+• Get a second quote from a nearby independent practice.
+The real prices on this page suggest independents often come in below corporate chains for the same procedure.

-• Check your pet insurance covers diagnostics, and ask the practice to confirm what is included so you are not billed for extras you did not expect.
+• Check your pet insurance policy for what it covers on diagnostics, and ask the practice to confirm what is included before treatment starts so nothing lands on the bill as a surprise extra.

 Common questions